Preview of the Fire Station Firetrucks coloring page.

 Is the Fire station with firetrucks coloring page free?

-Yes — this Fire station with firetrucks printable is completely free for personal and classroom use.
-Download the PNG file or use the Print buttons for a perfectly sized PDF on US Letter or A4 paper.
+Yes - this Fire station with firetrucks printable is completely free for personal and classroom use.
+Download the PNG file or use the Print buttons for a perfectly sized PDF on US Letter and A4 paper.

 What colors should I use to color this vehicle?